Meningitis caused by Neisseria meningitidis is sometimes referred to as meningococcal disease.

 If you are planning foreign travel, particularly to sub-Saharan Africa, talk with a doctor about getting the Neisseria meningitidis vaccine.
 Small outbreaks occur every year in the U.S.

-The Centers for Disease Control and Prevention (CDC) recommends that all adolescents get 2 doses of meningococcal conjugate vaccine.2 The vaccine protects against certain strains of Neisseria meningitidis.
+The Centers for Disease Control and Prevention (CDC) recommends that all children, starting at age 11 or 12, get 2 doses of meningococcal conjugate vaccine.
+But children who are at high risk for severe problems from meningitis also need 2 or more doses starting as early as 6 weeks of age.
+The vaccine protects against certain strains of Neisseria meningitidis.
 For more information, see the topic Immunizations.

 People who have contact with someone with a Neisseria meningitidis infection may need to take a course of antibiotics to prevent the infection from spreading.